yuandong0504/cmr/README.md

 - implicit human fallbacks
 - undefined states

-If an input enters the system, the system must be able to explain:
+If an input enters the system, the system **MUST** be able to explain:
 - what happened
 - why it happened
 - whether it was accepted, rejected, dispatched, or terminated

+If the system cannot explain an outcome,
+the system has failed its primary responsibility.

 ---

 ### 2. Rules Before Actions

-All behavior is a **consequence of rules**, never the other way around.
+All behavior is a **consequence of rules**, never the reverse.

 - Rules define what actions are possible
-- Actions never rewrite or bypass rules
+- Actions MUST NOT rewrite, bypass, or reinterpret rules
 - No behavior is justified retroactively

-System evolution happens by modifying rules, not by patching behavior.
+System evolution happens by modifying rules,
+not by patching behavior.

+Behavior without rule origin is considered invalid.

 ---

+### 3. Explicit Authority Only

+All authority in CMR is **explicit**, never inferred.

+- Authority is minted, not guessed
+- Authority is validated, not assumed
+- Authority is executed, not extended
+- Authority is accounted for, not hidden

+There is no implicit permission, contextual inference, or heuristic escalation.

+If authority is not explicit, it does not exist.

+---

-### 3. No Supervisor
+### 4. No Supervisor

 CMR explicitly forbids runtime entities with arbitrary override power.

-There is no component that can:
+There is no component that may:
 - bypass rules
 - override dispatch decisions
 - intervene without leaving a semantic trace

-Supervisor-style “human-in-the-loop” control is treated as a design failure, not a safety mechanism.
+Supervisor-style “human-in-the-loop” control is treated as a **design failure**, not a safety mechanism.

+Safety is achieved through explicit rules, not discretionary intervention.

 ---

-### 4. Leader Only
+### 5. Leader Only (Design-Time Authority)

 Authority exists **only at design time**, not at runtime.